US Law Allows Low H-1B Wages; Just Look At Apple

 Or if you move to a different location, 55k you will be at poverty.

-Sounds like indentured servitude (Score:2)
+Sounds like indentured servitude (Score:5, Insightful)

 Government benefits from importing cheap labor.
 Rich landowners (now corporations) benefit from cheap labor.
 History is replete with rich people trying to get richer by importing slaves and/or indentured servants.